DFedonnikov/Remember/README.md

 * __Architecture:__ Mosby, rxJava
 * __Database:__ Realm
 * __Other frameworks:__ Butterknife, Glide
+* __Tools:__ Crashlytics, LeakCanary

 ### What's new
+#### 09.04.2018
+* Integrated Google Calendar.
+Now, if notification is set, it will be added to calendar as event
+* Added Crashlytics reporting
+* Added LeakCanary leak detection library
+* Added elevation to RecyclerView items
+* Fixed minor bugs
 #### 06.03.2018
 * Fixed erros on devices with dpi less than 360
 #### 14.02.2018